apocalypticartcollective/eft/_drafts/2025-04-08-Resistance-One.md

 ---
 layout: post
-title: 24 Resistance - One
+title: 'Episode 26: Resistance One'
-category: Resistance
 ---

 ## Light and Dark, Morning and Evening, the Last Day